cybozu-go/coil/docs/cmd-coild.md

 - [gRPC metrics](https://github.com/grpc-ecosystem/go-grpc-prometheus#metrics)
 - Access logging

+## Pod routes

+`coild` registers the routes to local Pods into a kernel routing table.
+The default routing table ID is **116**.

+This routing table is looked up by a routing rule inserted by `coild`.
+The default rule priority is **2000**.

 ## Route export

 `coild` exports address blocks owned by the running node to a kernel